harana-oss/terraform-provider-shell-init/README.md

 Using the Provider
 ----------------------

-Set the following environment variable: TF_INIT_FILES to a list of script files e.g. TF_INIT_FILES="script1.sh, script2.sh".
+Set the following environment variable: TF_INIT_SCRIPTS to a list of script files e.g. TF_INIT_SCRIPTS="script1.sh, script2.sh".

 Then configure the provider as follows